 You're searching for a "Waydev alternative," which means something isn't clicking.
-Maybe it's the pricing model, the enterprise complexity, or metrics overload when you just need actionable insights.
+Maybe the "Impact Score" metric makes no sense after months of use.
+Maybe you're paying enterprise prices for a dashboard your team doesn't trust.
+Or maybe the 2020 security breach still gives you pause.
 This guide won't pretend CodePulse is universally better.
 Instead, we'll help you figure out which tool makes the right trade-offs for your situation.

 Both Waydev and CodePulse measure engineering delivery performance.
 But they make fundamentally different bets.
 Waydev bets you want an enterprise platform with 130+ metrics, deep integrations across every tool in your stack, and features like cost capitalization for finance teams.
 CodePulse bets that for most teams, 80% of actionable insights come from GitHub data alone, and the complexity of enterprise platforms creates more overhead than value.